Why Is Louis Vuitton’s Neverfull More Appealing Than Ever?

-Utah-based content creator Serena Neel bought her first-ever designer handbag in May.
+Content creator Serena Neel bought her first-ever designer handbag in May.
 To mark the occasion, she chose a Louis Vuitton Neverfull, the signature tote that’s been a part of the house’s heritage offerings since it was first introduced in 2007.
-“It's always been my absolute favorite bag,” says Neel.
+“It's always been my absolute favourite bag,” says Neel.

 Advertisement